Honoring and Celebrating Women

 Judy Heumann

-When she was in her twenties, she sued the New York Board of Education when it denied her a teaching license because they were afraid she wouldn’t be able to evacuate her students in an emergency.
+When she was in her twenties, she sued the New York Board of Education when it denied her a teaching license because they feared she wouldn’t be able to evacuate her students in an emergency.
 She won her case and became the first teacher in the state to use a wheelchair.

 “Some people say that what I did changed the world,” Huemann wrote, “But really, I simply refused to accept what I was told about who I could be.
 And I was willing to make a fuss about it.”